trufflesuite/truffle/packages/truffle-artifactor/README.md

     ```javascript
     {
       abi: ...,              // Array; required.
-      binary: "...",         // String; optional.
       unlinked_binary: "..." // String; optional.
-Defaults to binary.
       address: "..."         // String; optional.
     }
     ```

     Note: `save()` will also accept an already `require`'d contract object. i.e.,

     ```javascript
     var MyContract = require("./path/to/MyContract.sol.js");

     Pudding.save(MyContract, ...).then(...);
     ```

 * `filename`: Path to save contract file.
 * `options`: Object.
 See below.

 The `options` object takes two paramters:

 * `options.overwrite`: Boolean.
 Overwrite the existing contract file if it exists.
 If true, will ignore previously-saved contract data in the existing file.
 If false, will create a new contract file and merge in the contract data passed to `save()`.
 * `options.network_id`: String.
 Will save the contract data passed to `save()` under the specified network id.
 If no network id is specified, will use network `"default"`.
 See discussion a about network id's below.

 The contract name is only important in the source code that gets generated, which will appear in error messages.
 If `contract_name` is not present it will default to "Contract".